5.2.3.8 Using XRMEM Cache Attributes

 -

-xrmemCacheMinis a guaranteed reservation, the sum ofxrmemCacheMinacross all directives should be less than the size of the XRMEM cache to ensure that each database gets its respective quota. xrmemCacheLimit— Specifies the soft maximum amount of XRMEM cache space that is available to the database.
-If the XRMEM cache is not full, a database can exceed thexrmemCacheLimitvalue.-
+xrmemCacheMinis a guaranteed reservation, the sum ofxrmemCacheMinacross all directives should be less than the size of the XRMEM cache to ensure that each entity gets its respective quota. -

-xrmemCacheSize— Specifies the hard maximum amount of XRMEM cache space that is available to the database.
-ThexrmemCacheSizevalue cannot be exceeded at any time.However, if you set
+xrmemCacheSize— Specifies the hard maximum amount of XRMEM cache space that is available to the database in an interdatabase IORM plan directive.
+ThexrmemCacheSizevalue cannot be exceeded at any time.Starting with Oracle Exadata System Software release 26.1.0,

 On Exadata X8M and X9M storage server models only, you can interchangeably use attribute names starting with